The Body’s Yes and No: Somatic Experiencing in Carlsbad, CA for Reconnecting With Boundaries

 From Disembodied “Shoulds” to Embodied Truth

 Consider Sarah (a fictional client), a marketing manager and mother who came to Wholeness Collective exhausted from constant availability.
-She intellectually knew she needed boundaries but felt paralyzed saying no to extra projects or family demands.
-Through somatic therapy, Sarah discovered her “yes” felt like a subtle forward lean and warmth in her hands, while “no” showed up as heaviness in her legs and a desire to fold inward.
+She intellectually knew she needed boundaries, but felt paralyzed saying no to extra projects or family demands.
+Through somatic experiencing in Carlsbad, CA, Sarah discovered her “yes” felt like a subtle forward lean and warmth in her hands, while “no” showed up as heaviness in her legs and a desire to fold inward.
 Practicing these sensations in session—and then in real life with small requests—she gradually reclaimed her time and energy.
 Within months, her resentment faded, sleep improved, and relationships felt more mutual.

 Ready to listen to your body’s wisdom again?
 Contact Wholeness Collective today to schedule a consultation.
 Your nervous system already knows the way home—we’re here to help you follow it.